-Whether you cycle to work, ride competitively or use an indoor racer bike to burn some calories these cycling stretches are important.
+Whether you ride competitively, train on an air bike or use an indoor racer bike these cycling stretches are important.
 Warming up properly before you exercise will reduce the likelihood of injury and help you to work out more effectively.
 Static stretches at the end of the workout, when you are still warm, will also make your muscles more flexible and help them to recover.

 This is also a great test of your balance.
 Bring your right foot up to your bottom and hold it there with your right hand for 15 seconds.
 Release your right foot and change to your left.
 This is a simple stretch but it's really important to get it right and do it for a long enough length of time.
 Make sure you keep your knees together and slightly bend your standing knee.
 For an increased stretch push you hips forward.

 Ideally use an exercise ball for this stretch but you can also hold your foot in the right position.
 Kneel on the floor and then move your left foot in front of you.
 Fold your other foot up behind your bottom and push your hips forward again to increase the stretch.
 Hold for 15 seconds and then release.